funnygeeker/micropython-easyota/README.md

 if result:
     print("===【Update Result】===\n{}".format(result))
 # Remember to click "Refresh" in Thonny IDE to update the file list.

+# machine.reset()  # Restart the development board to apply the update
 ```

 ### Notes